Presentation

 Prioritize Organization

-• Craft an outline that reflects a clear sequence: introduction, main points, supporting examples, summary.
+• Craft an outline that reflects a clear sequence: introduction, main points, supporting examples, and summary.
+If you’d like help structuring your talk, check out this guide on how to organize a speech effectively.

 Use a Teleprompter App for Smoother Delivery